Short Term vs Long Term Health Insurance Plans | PolicyX

 What is Short-Term Health Insurance?

-A short-term health insurance in India is a kind of medical insurance policy that offers coverage for a limited period.
-Generally, they have a validity period of 6 months to 12 months.
-Good short-term health insurance plans offer non-permanent coverage for any medical emergencies or requirements such as pre- and post-hospitalisation, ambulance charges, organ donor expenses and more.
-And foremost, they can be more affordable as compared to long-term since the premiums are on the lower side.
+Short-term health insurance in India is a medical insurance policy that offers coverage for a limited period, generally 6 to 12 months.
+These plans offer temporary coverage for medical emergencies and requirements such as pre- and post-hospitalization, ambulance charges, organ donor expenses, and more.
+They can also be more affordable compared to long-term plans due to lower premiums.
 Let’s take a look at the features and benefits of short-term health insurance plans and who should buy them.

 Benefits of Short-Term Medical Plans